RobinBlomberg/kysely-codegen/README.md

 DATABASE_URL=libsql://token@host:port/database
 ```

-> If you're using PlanetScale, make sure the url contains an SSL query string parameter
-> as follows:
+> If your URL contains a password with special characters, those characters may need to be [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding#Reserved_characters).
 >
-> `ssl={"rejectUnauthorized":true}`.
+> If you are using _PlanetScale_, make sure your URL contains this SSL query string parameter: `ssl={"rejectUnauthorized":true}`

 Then run: